nidheimr/lux/README.md

 ## To Do

 - Make windows change keystate and trigger a callback set by lx_init_props
-- Wayland just needs to trigger the callback set by lx_init_props
 - Implement querying mouse buttons, scroll, and position and trigger a callback set by lx_init_props